newlandsvalley/elm-soundfont-ports/README.md

 #### Basic

-[Basic](https://github.com/newlandsvalley/elm-soundfont-ports/tree/master/src/examples/basic) just tests the basic functionality of the soundfont port 'library'.
+[Basic](https://github.com/newlandsvalley/elm-soundfont-ports/tree/master/examples/src/basic) just tests the basic functionality of the soundfont port 'library'.

+To build, cd to examples amd run:

+./compile.sh

+To run, use basic.html

 #### MIDI File

-[Simpleplayer](https://github.com/newlandsvalley/elm-soundfont-ports/tree/master/src/examples/simpleplayer) is a simple MIDI file player (it plays a Swedish tune called 'Lillasystern').
+[Simpleplayer](https://github.com/newlandsvalley/elm-soundfont-ports/tree/master/examples/src/simpleplayer) is a simple MIDI file player (it plays a Swedish tune called 'Lillasystern').
 It provides options for loading the acoustic grand piano soundfont, and loading and parsing the MIDI file.
 It converts this into a performance simply by accumulating the elapsed times of each 'NoteOn' event.
 It then simply passes this to the javascript port so that it can be played using web-audio.
 The player can be used with any type of MIDI file, but for multi-track input only the first melody track will be played.

+To build, cd to examples amd run:

+./compilesp.sh

+To run, use simpleplayer.html